jawad123arshad/Python_Code_Editor/readme.txt

 DEVELOPED BY: Jawad
 VERSION: 1.0.0
+CONTACT: [muhammadjawadarshad6347@gmail.com]

 TECHNOLOGIES USED:
-- Python 3.x
+- Python 3.x programming language
-- Tkinter GUI framework
+- Tkinter for GUI framework
+- Machine Learning with pattern recognition
-- Regular Expressions for pattern matching
+- Regular Expressions for code parsing
 - Subprocess for code execution
+- Pickle for ML model serialization

 LICENSE:
 --------
-This is free software.
-You can redistribute it and/or modify it under the terms of the MIT License.
+MIT License

+Copyright (c) 2024 Jawad

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 DISCLAIMER:
 -----------
-This software is provided "as is" without warranty of any kind.
+This software is provided for educational and development purposes.
-Use at your own risk.
-Always test code in a safe environment.
+Always review AI suggestions before applying them to production code.
+The developers are not responsible for any issues caused by using this tool.

 ============================================================
 📞 SUPPORT & CONTRIBUTION
 ============================================================

-For bugs, feature requests, or contributions:
+FOR ISSUES & QUESTIONS:
-1. Review the code comments
+1. Review this README and code comments
-2. Modify as needed for your requirements
+2. Check for common issues in Troubleshooting section
+3. Test with sample code to verify functionality

+FOR CONTRIBUTORS:
+1. Fork the repository
+2. Create a feature branch
+3. Make changes with clear comments
-3. Test thoroughly before deployment
+4. Test thoroughly
+5. Submit pull request

-ENJOY CODING WITH AI ASSISTANCE! 🚀
+ENJOY INTELLIGENT CODING WITH ML ASSISTANCE! 🚀

 ============================================================
 END OF README